ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

   uses a one-to-one mapping between Oblivious Relay and Gateway Resources; see
   {{proxy-state}} for more details.

-This information allows the Client to forward a request for some Target Resource to the Oblivious Gateway Resource without the Oblivious Gateway Resource learning the client's IP address or any other identifying information that might be revealed from the client at the transport layer.
+This information allows the Client to send HTTP requests to the Oblivious Gateway Resource for forwarding to a Target Resource.
+The Oblivious Gateway Resource does not learn the client's IP address or any other identifying information that might be revealed from the client at the transport layer, nor does the Oblivious Gateway Resource learn which of the requests it receives are from the same Client.

 ~~~ aasvg
 +---------+       +----------+      +----------+      +----------+